 Because of our quick response, the mill was able to get back up and running right away, giving them the time they needed to research and source the best permanent replacement for the failed ATS.

-In a remarkably similar scenario, Houle Electric came to us when one of their major customers, a BC-based lumber mill with a forward-looking focus on sustainability, experienced a major equipment failure at their Fort St. James mill.
+In a remarkably similar scenario, a large electrical contracting company came to us when one of their major customers, a BC-based lumber mill with a forward-looking focus on sustainability, experienced a major equipment failure at their Fort St. James mill.

 The mill’s 3000A breaker had failed, which had left the entire facility in a power outage.
 To avoid significant revenue loss, the mill needed a temporary power solution to get back up and running while they looked into a suitable long-term replacement for the failed equipment.

-Upon receiving the call from Houle, we moved quickly, assembling all the necessary equipment within hours, and handling the logistics of moving it from Coquitlam to Fort St. James, ensuring it was on site the following morning.
+Upon receiving the call from our client, we moved quickly, assembling all the necessary equipment within hours, and handling the logistics of moving it from Coquitlam to Fort St. James, ensuring it was on site the following morning.

 The 3200A breaker disconnect, 4/0 600V camlok cable and tails were installed and running within hours of arrival, allowing the mill to resume operations.

 Two lumber mills.
 Two complete facility shutdowns resulting from faulty equipment.
-One turn-key solution: Trinity Power Rentals.
+One turn-key solution: Trinity Power.

 Trinity designed a temporary distribution system to power 20 temporary submersible pumps, taking power from two utility owned 1500kVA padmount transformers.